aristonis/laravel-livewire-dataview-docs/docs/en/4_configuration.md

 ## Item

--`keyName`: when render collection and passed to loop on `livewire` should use `wire:key`  and use this config to defain what key used from model class by default is `id` and should key name is column of model Object
+- `keyName`: When rendering a collection and passing it to a loop in `livewire`, you should use `wire:key` and use this config to define what key is used from the model class.
+By default, it is `id` and the key name should be a column of the model Object.

 ```php
     /**